isnisn/flutter-todo-app/README.md

 ## Features

-- Add a TODO with a title and a optional random description.
+- Add a TODO with a title and a description(optional random description).
 - Display a list of TODOs.
 - Remove TODOs from the list by tapping.